autonomoussoftware/documentation/owners_manual/owners_manual.md

 Metronome employs a descending price auction for both its Initial Supply Auction and Daily Supply Lots, with public access to all auction opportunities.[^12] There is no presale, whitelist, or any bonus.
 Everyone participating in any Metronome auction will need to operate within the same rules as everyone else: purchase at a given price or wait for the price to descend.
 No one is excluded from or privileged in these public auctions.[^13]

-The Metronome team believes conducting the Initial Supply Auction this way may discourage whales and other large players within the space from dominating the supply of MTN --as access to disproportionate amounts of MTN would potentially require purchasing above discovered market price--, and the team believes it will encourage a fairer distribution among the community of purchasers.
-Metronome is not looking for a quick pop for short term speculators, rather, every aspect of the initial supply auction attempts to provide fairer access to and fairer distribution of MTN.
+The Metronome team believes conducting the Initial Supply Auction this way may discourage whales and other large players within the space from dominating the supply of MET --as access to disproportionate amounts of MET would potentially require purchasing above discovered market price--, and the team believes it will encourage a fairer distribution among the community of purchasers.
+Metronome is not looking for a quick pop for short term speculators, rather, every aspect of the initial supply auction attempts to provide fairer access to and fairer distribution of MET.

 **Autonomous, self-governing contracts**